torbendury/kube-networkpolicy-denier/README.md

 - [Go](https://go.dev/doc/install) - The programming language used, only needed if you want to build the binary yourself
 - [Docker](https://docs.docker.com/get-docker/) - Containerization, only needed if you want to build the container yourself
 - [Kubernetes](https://kubernetes.io/docs/tasks/tools/) - The container orchestration system used
+  - This controller was tested on a Kubernetes 1.27.4 cluster, but should work on any Kubernetes cluster that supports admission webhooks in version `v1`.
-- [Helm](https://helm.sh/docs/intro/install/) - The package manager for Kubernetes, needed to deploy the chart
+- [Helm](https://helm.sh/docs/intro/install/) (v3) - The package manager for Kubernetes, needed to deploy the chart

 ### Installing

+#### Installing via Helm

+See the [README for the Helm Chart](helm/kube-networkpolicy-denier/README.md) for more information.

+#### Locally

 A step by step series of examples that tell you how to get a development environment running.